 4. Substantive comments received during the consultation process[, including from adjacent coastal States,] shall be considered and responded to or addressed by Parties.
 Parties shall give particular regard to comments concerning potential impacts in areas within national jurisdiction.
 [In such cases where the planned activity is likely to affect areas within national jurisdiction, the Party under whose jurisdiction or control the activity is intended to take place shall consider the relevant comments of the concerned States and provide written responses specifically addressing such comments, including regarding any additional measures meant to address those potential impacts.]
 Parties shall make public the comments received and the responses or descriptions of the manner in which they were addressed.

 [5.
-The Scientific and Technical Body may conduct further public consultation on reports only once that it reviews under this Agreement.]
+The Scientific and Technical Body may conduct further public consultation only once on reports that it reviews under this Agreement.]

 [6.
 In cases where the planned activities affect areas of the high seas that are entirely surrounded by the exclusive economic zones of States, Parties shall: